-In a move sure to upset chocoholics everywhere, discount supermarket Lidl was recently told to destroy its stocks of chocolate bunnies.
-The cull – which was ordered by a Swiss court that decided that Lidl’s bunny was too much like Lindt’s iconic chocolate rabbit – comes after Lidl was sued by Swiss confectioner Lindt & Sprüngli for selling a golden foil-wrapped chocolate bunny that Lindt felt looked very similar to its own product and likely to lead to consumer confusion.
-The Swiss federal supreme court ruled that the Lindt Gold Bunny is a valid registered “shape” trademark, and as a result, other companies can be barred from replicating this shape when selling chocolate products in Switzerland.
+In a move that surely upset chocolate-lovers everywhere, discount supermarket Lidl was ordered to destroy its stock of chocolate bunnies back in August 2022.
+The cull – which was ordered by a Swiss court that decided that the German grocery chain’s bunny was too much like Lindt’s iconic chocolate rabbit – comes after Lidl was sued by Swiss confectioner Lindt & Sprüngli for selling a golden foil-wrapped chocolate bunny that Lindt alleged was too similar to its own product and likely to lead to consumer confusion.
+The Swiss federal supreme court ruled that the Lindt Gold Bunny is, in fact, a valid “shape” trademark, and as a result, other companies can be barred from replicating this shape when selling their own chocolate products in Switzerland.

-The Swiss court based its decision that the Lindt bunny shape is a valid trademark on consumer surveys that showed that consumers unequivocally associate the shape at issue with a single source: Lindt.
+Siding with Lindt, the Swiss court based its decision that Lindt bunny shape is a valid trademark on consumer surveys that showed that consumers unequivocally associate the shape at issue with a single source: Lindt.

-This is not the first time the Lindt bunny has ended up in court.
-Heilemann, a competitor in Germany, started selling golden bunnies in 2018 causing the Swiss chocolatier to sue for trademark infringement.
-Lindt’s strategy was slightly different in this case, focusing on protecting the color of the packaging rather than its shape.
+That case was not the first time that the Lindt bunny had ended up in court.
+Heilemann, a Lindt competitor in Germany, started selling golden bunnies in 2018, prompting the Swiss chocolatier to sue for trademark infringement.
+Lindt’s strategy was slightly different in this case, with the company focusing on protecting the color of the bunny packaging rather than the shape.
 It claimed that the specific golden shade of the foil wrapping is distinctive enough to be protected as a trademark with respect to chocolate bunnies.
-The German court agreed, again relying on a consumer survey to which 70 percent of respondents said the golden shade in question called to mind Lindt’s products.
+The German court agreed, again relying on a consumer survey in response to which 70 percent of respondents said the golden shade in question called to mind Lindt’s products.
 The court took into account Lindt’s extensive and successful use of this shade and its acquired distinctive character.

 The Lindt bunny has not always come out on top, however.
-In an earlier ruling in 2012, the Court of Justice for the European Union found that the combination of the Lindt Gold Bunny shape and colors (including the pleated red ribbon and attached bell) were not sufficiently different from the way other chocolate products are wrapped, especially rabbits, to warrant an EU trademark.
+In an earlier ruling in 2012, the Court of Justice for the European Union found that the combination of the Lindt Gold Bunny shape and colors (including the pleated red ribbon and attached bell) were not sufficiently different from the way other chocolate products are wrapped, especially rabbits, to warrant trademark protection in the EU.

 The Shape of Things to Come

 Trademark disputes over the shape of products are hardly novel territory.
 In many cases, though, courts find shapes to be too commonly used in a specific market to be protected as trademarks.
-Kit Kat chocolate bars, for example, were the subject of efforts by food producer Nestlé to trademark its four-fingered 3-dimensional shape as a trademark.
+Kit Kat chocolate bars, for example, were the subject of efforts by food producer Nestlé to register its four-fingered 3-dimensional shape as a trademark.
 In the United Kingdom, confectioner Cadbury challenged this attempt, successfully claiming that the shape lacked distinctive character.
 A similar decision was reached by European courts.

-Drinks giant Coca-Cola failed to trademark a recent update of its coke bottle because the shape did not produce a clear and unmistakable impression of exclusively being linked with the U.S. beverage giant.
-Of course, the original Coca-Cola bottle shape is widely associated with the drinks company and is therefore already registered as a trademark in many countries.
-Its attempt to register an updated version in plastic, metal and glass as a trademark was rejected in 2014.
-EU courts said the new version was “devoid of any distinctive character” and not, as Coke tried to argue, “a natural evolution of its famous iconic bottle.”
+American beverage giant Coca-Cola failed in its attempt to register an update to its coke bottle because the shape did not produce a clear and unmistakable impression of exclusively being linked with a single source.
+Of course, the original Coca-Cola bottle shape is widely associated with the drinks-maker and is, therefore, already registered as a trademark in many countries.
+Coca-Cola’s attempt to register an updated version in plastic, metal, and glass as a trademark was rejected in 2014.
+According to EU courts, the new version was “devoid of any distinctive character” and not, as Coke attempted to argue, “a natural evolution of its famous iconic bottle.”

-Meanwhile, Christian Dior was handed a loss last year in connection with a well-known shape of its own, with the Second Board of Appeal of the European Union Intellectual Property Office refusing to register the shape of its Saddle bag for use in connection with various types of leather goods, including bags, as a three-dimensional trademark, on the basis that the shape lacks distinctiveness – and “would be regarded as ‘typical’” – when used on handbags.
+Meanwhile, Christian Dior was handed a loss last year in connection with a well-known shape of its own, with the Second Board of Appeal of the European Union Intellectual Property Office refusing to register the shape of its Saddle bag for use in connection with various types of leather goods, including bags, as a 3-dimensional trademark, on the basis that the shape lacks distinctiveness – and “would be regarded as ‘typical’” – when used on handbags.
 (Meanwhile, in the U.S., Dior previously sought to register the shape of its Saddle bag as a 3-dimensional mark for use on “coin purses; bags in the nature of purses, clutches and handbags; handbags; leather clutch bags,” but abandoned that application following pushback from the U.S. Patent and Trademark Office.)

-Non-distinctive shapes usually cannot be registered as trademarks because the law needs to protect the right of all companies to use shapes that are common.
-Only signs and symbols that help consumers identify products can be registered (in connection with specific goods/services) and therefore, monopolized by one firm.
-On the other hand, shapes that have been used regularly and for a long time by a variety of manufacturers should not be protected because they do nothing to help people make educated purchase choices.
-Also, the monopoly offered to trademark owners can be perpetual.
-Registrations can be renewed every ten years as long as fees are paid.
-So, being able to forever monopolies common product shapes such as chocolate bunnies could have a negative and lasting impact on competition, although decisions can be subject to legal challenge.
+Non-distinctive shapes usually cannot be registered as trademarks because the law endeavors to protect the right of all companies to use shapes that are common.
+Generally, only signs and symbols that help consumers identify products can be registered (in connection with specific goods/services) and therefore, monopolized – to an extent – by a single firm.
+On the other hand, shapes that have been used regularly and for a long time by a variety of manufacturers will face pushback from a registration perspective given that they will not function to assist consumers in making informed purchasing decision.

-Trademark disputes about product shapes will keep happening and courts should continue to use consumer surveys to come to decisions about who, if anyone, owns certain product shapes.
+Trademark disputes over product shapes will keep unfolding and courts should continue to use consumer surveys to come to decisions about who, if anyone, owns certain product shapes.
 As we have seen, this will not prevent judges from different jurisdictions from reaching different decisions over the same cases, but it will at least keep consumer protection uppermost in mind when making these judgements.